-and pre-apprenticeships that are campus-based and eligible for state financial aid.
-Fo ormer Foster Youth Unacco mpanied Homeless Youth Age in foster care Former foster youth must have been in care on or afterage 13.
-Age when experiencing unaccompanied homelessness An unaccompanied youth must be verified as experiencing homelessness on or after July 1 of the prior academic year, or during the current academic year, before age 21.
-How the youth's eligibility is determined Former Foster Youth are identified in the WSAC Portalfor financial aid offices.
-State foster programs, including dependents under the Interstate Compact on the Placement of Children (ICPC), administered by DCYF with eligibility shared via a data-sharing agreement.
-Federal Unaccompanied Refugee Minors Program administered by DSHS witheligibility shared via a data-sharing agreement.
-Tribal Foster Care System is determined by campus staff orone of the 29 federally recognized tribes in Washington State who then notify WSAC staff for entry into the WSAC portal for financial aid offices.
-Verification may be provided by submitting a Tribal Verification Form, copy of thetribal court document, a letterfrom the participant's school counselor, foster parent, or tribal representative.
-How the youth's eligibility is determined Unaccompanied Homeless Youth are identified on the FAFSA or WASFA or by self-identification.
-Financial Aid Administrator follows FAFSA procedures and overrides dependency status to "Independent."
-FAA then notifies WSAC of the student's Passport eligibility through the WSAC Portal.
-If FAA cannot make a dependency determination using their standard process for students indicating Unaccompanied Homeless Youth on the FAFSA or WASFA, the participant will provide information on the "Passport to Careers Student Housing Questionnaire" to WSAC.
+Residency requirements

-Quick Look Chart - Passport to College Scholarship Pathway Administrative guidance for certificate programs, degree programs, apprenticeships and pre-apprenticeships that are campus-based and eligible for state financial aid.
-In general, the applicant must have resided in Washington State for other than educational Residency purposes for one year prior to attending college, graduated from a Washington high school, or requirements earned a GED in Washington.
-If unable to establish residency because of homelessness or placement in out-of-state foster care under the interstate compact for the placement of children. refer the applicant to WSAC for verification.
+In general, the applicant must have resided in Washington State for other than educational purposes for one year prior to attending college, graduated from a Washington high school, or earned a GED in Washington.
+If unable to establish residency because of homelessness or placement in out-of-state foster care under the interstate compact for the placement of children, refer the applicant to WSAC for verification.

 Specific information regarding tuition residency requirements can be found on WSAC's website.

 For detailed definitions go to RCW 28B.15.012(2).

+Enrollment status

-Enrollment The student must be enrolled at least half time in an educational program that does one of the status following: a.
-Leads to a baccalaureate, associate, or undergraduate professional degree. b.
+The student must be enrolled at least half time in an educational program that does one of the following:

+- a.
+Leads to a baccalaureate, associate, or undergraduate professional degree. - b.
 Leads to a postsecondary vocational certificate or degree in a program of at least 600 clock hours, 16 semesters, or 24 quarter credit hours.
-Program completion must preparethe student for gainful employment in a recognized occupation and be approved on the Title IV Program Participation agreement with the US Department of Education. c.
+Program completion must prepare the student for gainful employment in a recognized occupation and be approved on the Title IV Program Participation agreement with the US Department of Education. - c.
 The program must be approved for Washington state financial aid and have a current participation agreement with WSAC.

-Note: If the apprenticeship or pre-apprenticeship program on campus is not eligible for the Passport to College Scholarship program, refer the student to ANEW, the WSAC contractorfor the Apprenticeship Opportunities Pathway.
+Note: If the apprenticeship or pre-apprenticeship program on campus is not eligible for the Passport to College Scholarship program, refer the student to ANEW, the WSAC contractor for the Apprenticeship Opportunities Pathway.

 Students must enroll before the age of 22.
 An eligible student may receive Passport to College Scholarship for a maximum of five years after the student first enrolls with an institution of higher education, or through age 26, whichever occurs first.
-If a student turns 26 during an academic year, and would otherwise be eligible for a scholarship under this section, the student shall continue to be eligible for the scholarship for the remainder of the academic year.
+If a student turns 26 during an academic year, and would otherwise be eligible for a scholarship under this section, the student shall continue to be eligible for the scholarship for the remainder ofthe academic year.
 If the student is turning 26 at any time after July 1st, even if they are not enrolled but will enroll, they are eligible to receive the scholarship for the academic year.

+SAP

+Student is making satisfactory academic progress toward the completion of a degree, certificate program, registered apprenticeship, or recognized pre-apprenticeship, if receiving supplemental scholarship assistance.

+Degree criteria

+Student has not earned a bachelor's or professional degree, and is not pursuing a degree in theology.

+Fund disbursement to participant

-Student is making satisfactory academic progress toward the completion of a degree, certificate SAP program, registered apprenticeship, or recognized pre-apprenticeship, if receiving supplemental scholarship assistance.
-Student has not earned a bachelor's or professional degree, and is not pursuing a degree in Degree criteria theology.
-Fund Postsecondary institution must be eligible to participate in state financial aid programs. disbursement Program must be a registered apprenticeship or recognized pre-apprenticeship. to participant Eligibility determined by Financial Aid Administrator by FAFSA/WASFA application, WSAC Consent Form, or Institution Common Application or Data Exchange with DCYF or OSPI.
-Participant may not receive concurrent funding from the Passport to College Scholarship and the Apprenticeship Opportunities pathways. • Funds are disbursed to participant from the financial aid office by requesting funds via WSAC portal process.
-Optional Passport Student Support Plan with Designated Support Staff.
-Support College Success Foundation for contracted support services. services for participant SETuP Providers who can assist participants for one year after high school graduation.
+- Postsecondary institution must be eligible to participate in state financial aid programs. - Program must be a registered apprenticeship or recognized pre-apprenticeship. - Eligibility determined by Financial Aid Administrator by FAFSA/WASFA application, WSAC Consent Form, or Institution Common Application or Data Exchange with DCYF or OSPI. - Participant may not receive concurrent funding from the Passport to College Scholarship and the Apprenticeship Opportunities pathways. - Funds are disbursed to participant from the financial aid office by requesting funds via WSAC portal process.

-WSAC Passport staff, campus financial aid staff.
+Support services forparticipant

+- Optional Passport Student Support Plan with Designated Support Staff. - College Success Foundation for contracted support services. - SETUP Providers who can assist participants for one year after high school graduation. - WSAC Passport staff, campus financial aid staff.